 1 quart of household bleach

-Ensure the ingredients are mixed well and then pour evenly over the deck’s surface.
+Combine all the ingredients of this homemade deck wash cleaner and ensure the ingredients are mixed.
+Then pour evenly over the deck’s surface.
 Use plenty of elbow grease and a scrubbing brush to remove stubborn mildew and algae stains.

 100% Organic Homemade Deck Cleaner